Low energy excitations in a long prism geometry: testing the lower critical dimension of the Ising spin glass: Discussion.

+We have computed dimensionless quantities, such as $R_\xi$ and the ratios of correlation lengths $\tau_n$ that provide the multifractal spectrum at and below $T_\text{c}$ (see Materials and Methods and {\bf SI} for more details).
+This is clear evidence for multifractality in equilibrium correlation functions measured in a spin glass phase.
+No $T$ dependence has been identified when $T<T_\text{c}$, as in the out-of-equilibrium case \cite{janus:24}.
+Computing this multifractal spectrum analytically is a new challenge to the theory.
+The simple $D=1$ model discussed in {\bf SI} leads us to conjecture that multifractality is generic in disordered systems supporting Goldstone excitations in a prism geometry.
+It also suggests the DM needs to be improved to reproduce the observed spectrum.

-To conclude in a quite different vein, we should stress the (unexpected for us) success of Houdayer's cluster method~\cite{houdayer:01} in a prism geometry.
-The dynamic speed-up of a factor of $10^3$ or so is (probably) the first real success of a cluster method in the simulation of a three-dimensional spin glass.
-Thanks to the cluster move, we have equilibrated a system containing $16\times16\times 512=2^{17}$ spins down to $T \approx 0.63 T_{\text{c}}$.
-In contrast, the previous world record at this temperature, $2^{15}$ spins, was achieved only with dedicated hardware~\cite{janus:10b}.
+We stress the success of Houdayer's cluster method~\cite{houdayer:01} in a prism geometry.
+The dynamic speed-up of a factor $\sim 10^3$ is the first real success of a cluster method in a $D=3$ spin glass.
+It allowed to equilibrate a system containing $16\times16\times 512=2^{17}$ spins down to $T \approx 0.63 T_{\text{c}}$.
+The previous world record at this temperature was $2^{15}$ spins, achieved only with dedicated hardware~\cite{janus:10b}.